Q&A with Dr. Francescutti: Benefits of Cytoreduction and Hyperthermic Intraperitoneal Chemotherapy (HIPEC) for Carcinomatosis

 Q: What treatment options are available for patients that have peritoneal metastases or carcinomatosis?

 A: In the past, carcinomatosis was treated with systemic chemotherapy, with surgery for palliative purposes.
-More recently, cytoreduction, or surgical removal of all visible tumor nodules in the abdominal cavity, followed by hyperthermic intraperitoneal chemotherapy (HIPEC), has become an option.
+More recently, cytoreduction or surgical removal of all visible tumor nodules in the abdominal cavity, followed by hyperthermic intraperitoneal chemotherapy (HIPEC), has become an option.
 This procedure may be beneficial as part of the management of patients with cancers originating in the appendix such as pseudomyxoma peritoneii [also known as disseminated peritoneal adenomucinosis (DPAM), or peritoneal mucinous adenocarcinoma (PMCA)], gastrointestinal primary cancers such as colorectal cancer, and peritoneal mesothelioma.
-Both at RPCI and elsewhere, cytoreduction/HIPEC has had a meaningful impact on the survival rates of these patients.
-The increase in clinical interest and ongoing research has made patients and families more aware of this as a treatment option.
+Both at Roswell Park Cancer Institute and elsewhere, cytoreduction/HIPEC has had a meaningful impact on the survival rates of these patients.
+The increase in clinical interest and ongoing research has made patients and families better aware of this as a treatment option.
+When this procedure is utilized as part of a larger treatment strategy, patients can often be able to be off of systemic chemotherapy where in the past continuous palliative systemic chemotherapy was offered.

-A: RPCI has a well-established cytoreduction/HIPEC program, with three surgeons (Drs.
+A: Roswell Park has a well-established cytoreduction/HIPEC program, with three surgeons (Drs.
 John Kane, Joseph Skitzki and Valerie Francescutti) providing consultation and surgical procedures.
-However, this procedure is not available at every center, given the required infrastructure, and expertise in surgical management and post-operative care.
-RPCI is the only center in Western New York offering cytoreduction/HIPEC.
+However, this procedure is not available at every center, given the required infrastructure, and expertise in surgical management and postoperative care.
+Roswell Park is the only center in Western New York offering cytoreduction/HIPEC.
 Also, not all patients are appropriate candidates for the procedure.
 We spend a great deal of time ensuring we have reviewed all of the patient’s information at a first visit and have a thorough discussion with the patient regarding risks and benefits.
+Patients that are in good physical health who can tolerate the stresses of a surgical procedure and the associated recovery are considered the best candidates.
+Therefore, the elderly or those with multiple comorbidities and health problems are generally not good candidates.

-Q: Do you have any ongoing research regarding the cytoreduction/HIPEC procedure at RPCI?
+Q: Do you have any ongoing research regarding the cytoreduction/HIPEC procedure at Roswell Park?

 Q: How will your research address these possible issues?